dhorsley/za/za_tests/ffi/TEST_RUNNER_README.md

 This directory contains a comprehensive test suite for Za's FFI (Foreign Function Interface) and AUTO (C header auto-import) functionality.

+These tests are intended to be run on Arch.
+Module library/header paths may need adjusting for other OS.

 ## Quick Start

 To run all tests: